Year-End Procedure

 12. Print and Check the Aged A/P Report

-13. Send reports to your Accountant
+13. Send Reports to Your Accountant

 14. Final Adjustments

-Closing of Minimum Book Month
+Closing the Minimum Book Month

-The Minimum Book Month prevents users from editing posted entries (Invoices, Journal Entries, etc.) that have occurred before the minimum book month.
-Also, it will change the “Unposted Book Month” on all Estimates, Work Orders and Layaways so that they can be edited even if they were created before the current minimum book month.
+The Minimum Book Month feature prevents users from editing entries (Invoices, Journal Entries, etc.) posted prior to the minimum book month.
+It also updates the Unposted Book Month for estimates, work orders, and layaways, allowing them to be edited, even if created before the current minimum book month.